allen-domingo/WHRW-Song-Tracker/README.md

 # WHRW-Song-Tracker
 Song Tracker for charting @ WHRW Radio Station.

 This application was built for WHRW to provide capabilities to easily access the music played by the DJs on air, with a new look and some extra capabilities.
-The use by the DJs is simply to enter the song in the input field at the top, and the app can do the rest.
+The use by the DJs is simply to enter the song in the input field at the top, and with the metadata stored grabbed, displayed, and simultaneously stored in a Google Spreadsheet.

 ### Card View (Light Mode)